BackTrack: History

 On January 9, 2010, BackTrack 4 improved hardware support, and added official FluxBox support.
 The overlap with Auditor and WHAX in purpose and in collection of tools partly led to the merger.
-The overlap was done based on Ubuntu Lucid LTS starting from BackTrack 5.
+The overlap came about as Backtrack 5, released on May 10, 2011.
+This version also seen the base OS changed from Slackware to Ubuntu.

 Tools

 BackTrack provided users with easy access to a comprehensive and large collection of security-related tools ranging from port scanners to Security Audit.
 Support for Live CD and Live USB functionality allowed users to boot BackTrack directly from portable media without requiring installation, though permanent installation to hard disk and network was also an option.

 BackTrack included many well known security tools including: